awsdocs/amazon-workspaces-administration-guide/doc_source/delete-workspaces-directory.md

 You can delete the directory for your WorkSpaces if it is no longer in use by other WorkSpaces or other applications, such as Amazon WorkDocs, Amazon WorkMail, or Amazon Chime\.
 Note that you must deregister a directory before you can delete it\.

+**Note**
+Simple AD and AD Connector are made available to you free of charge to use with WorkSpaces\.
+If there are no WorkSpaces being used with your Simple AD or AD Connector directory for 30 consecutive days, this directory will be automatically deregistered for use with Amazon WorkSpaces, and you will be charged for this directory as per the [AWS Directory Service pricing terms](http://aws.amazon.com/directoryservice/pricing/)\.
+If you delete your Simple AD or AD Connector directory, you can always create a new one when you want to start using WorkSpaces again\.

 **What Happens When a Directory Is Deleted**
 When a Simple AD or AWS Directory Service for Microsoft Active Directory directory is deleted, all of the directory data and snapshots are deleted and cannot be recovered\.
-After the directory is deleted, all instances that are joined to the directory remain intact\.
+After the directory is deleted, any Amazon EC2 instances that are joined to the directory remain intact\.
 You cannot, however, use your directory credentials to log in to these instances\.
 You need to log in to these instances with a user account that is local to the instance\.

 When an AD Connector directory is deleted, your on\-premises directory remains intact\.
-All instances that are joined to the directory also remain intact and remain joined to your on\-premises directory\.
+Any Amazon EC2 instances that are joined to the directory also remain intact and remain joined to your on\-premises directory\.
 You can still use your directory credentials to log in to these instances\.

 **To delete a directory**